Nikronic/Coursera-Machine-Learning/README.md

-# [WIP] Coursera Machine Learning by Andrew Ng
+# [NO LONGER DEVELOPED] Coursera Machine Learning by Andrew Ng
-In this repository I implemented all assignments in python.
+In this repository I implemented few assignments in python.
 (No octave to python library)

+# Acknowledgement
+I started learning python by learning machine learning at the same time and I may have a lot of inefficient/ugly/... codes here.
+There are lots of good repos out there for this coarse, please use them.

 # Features
 1. All optional exercises have been done